ViscoReg: Neural Signed Distance Functions via Viscosity Solutions

-For instance, the most popular Eikonal solver, Sethian's Fast Marching method \cite{sethian1999fast}, is designed to compute viscosity solutions via level-set techniques, advancing the solution front in a causality-preserving manner.
-Motivated by these methods, we propose a novel regularization technique that incorporates a dynamically scaled viscous term into the training process of neural SDFs.
+For instance, the Fast Marching method \citep{sethian1999fast}, a popular Eikonal solver, computes viscosity solutions via level-set techniques.
+Motivated by these methods, we propose \textbf{a novel regularization technique} that incorporates a dynamically scaled viscous term into the Eikonal loss during training.
+This stabilizes training, improves reconstruction quality, while avoiding the pitfalls of other proposed regularizations that either lack physical rigor (e.g., constraining the SDF to be harmonic \citep{ben2022digs}), require normals \citep{atzmon2020sald}, or overfits to noise in the input \citep{yang2023steik}.